dong200k/Phaser_Game/server/devdocs/MapCreation.md

 ## Exporting your dungeon

 Once you created a tilemap that you like we can now save our files to the correct locations.
+This means copying our tileset image and tmx files into the correct location and creating a json file.
 We will save a total of three files:

 ### The tileset image